RT-coding-team/the-well-moodle310/local/chat_attachments/README.md

 # Chat Attachments

 A Moodle local plugin designed to work with a modified version of the mobile app.
 It enables displaying images, video and files in a chat message.
+See the repo for chathost APIs at https://github.com/RT-coding-team/chathost

 ## File Server